husaynahmed/ADBS-BioinfoTools/dendrogen_ver1.0/README.md

 cluster groups. dendrogen is developed as part of the Accelerator program for Discovery in Brain disorders using Stem cells (ADBS) at NCBS.
-Please read the README file before using this program.

 ## Requirements